What's the difference between <i> tags and <em> tags in HTML?

 <span class="italic">This is just visual styling</span>

-your friends with your pedantic markup knowledge?
+Curious about more HTML technicalities?
+Want to pwn your friends with your pedantic markup knowledge?
 Check out this other article about b tags vs strong tags.